0xSero/partisia-docs/docs/pbc-fundamentals/byoc/introduction-to-byoc.md

 # BYOC

-In this article we will explain what BYOC is, how to bring your own coins to the mainnet and the testnet.
+In this article we will explain what BYOC is, and how to bring your own coins to the mainnet and the testnet.

 ### What is BYOC and gas

 BYOC means bring your own coin.
 The concept is that you can bring other cryptocurrencies onto PBC.
 Any coin you bring onto PBC stays as a reference to the coin you brought in.
-You can convert your BYOC [to gas](../../smart-contracts/gas/transaction-gas-prices.md), this is done automatically when using gas to pay for transactions.
+You can convert your BYOC [to gas](../../smart-contracts/gas/transaction-gas-prices.md).
+This is done automatically when using gas to pay for transactions.

-BYOC is needed to cover the payment of the node operators which are providing the services enabling the transactions to take place.
+BYOC is needed to cover the payment of the node operators which provide the services that enable the transactions to take place.
-You pay for interactions with gas that is converted from coins you have brought onto the chain, you can see the explained [gas fees here](../../smart-contracts/gas/transaction-gas-prices.md).
+You pay for interactions with gas that is converted from coins you have brought onto the chain.
+You can see the explained [gas fees here](../../smart-contracts/gas/transaction-gas-prices.md).

 ### How does it work